Kong/kongponents/docs/components/table-data.md

 ### clientSort

-Boolean to enable client side sorting if using a fetcher that returns unpaginated data.
+Boolean to enable client-side sorting if using a fetcher that returns unpaginated data.
 Defaults to `false`.
 Use this in conjunction with [`sortHandlerFunction` prop](#sorthandlerfunction).

 ### sortHandlerFunction

 Pass a custom sort handler function to handle sorting table data for specific columns.

 :::warning WARNING
 If [`clientSort` prop](#clientsort) is `true` but no `sortHandlerFunction` provided, KTableData will apply some default logic for client side sorting.
 This may produce unexpected results.
-We recommend **always** providing a `sortHandlerFunction` when using client side sorting.
+We recommend **always** providing a `sortHandlerFunction` when using client-side sorting.
 :::

 The function can take an object with these properties as the only argument and should return sorted array of table record objects: